gitdavmd/socksd_auto_install/README.md

 - `firewalld`, if automatic firewall configuration is required
 - Internet access for package installation

+Summary of what each option does
+  Option	Behavior
+(no args)	Interactive install: asks port, user, password, sets up Dante, firewall, verifies listener.
+-uninstall	Stops/disables service, removes dante-server, deletes config and log, closes firewall ports.
+Does not delete auth users (safety).
+-adduser USER PASS	Creates a system user (or updates password if exists) for proxy authentication.
+-deluser USER	Deletes the proxy auth user from the system.
+-log [N]	Tails the last N lines (default 50) of /var/log/sockd.log.
+Falls back to journalctl if the file is missing.
+-whitelist=CIDR[:CIDR...]
+Replaces the client pass block with a whitelist.
+Accepts : as separator.
+Example: -whitelist=1.2.3.0/24:5.6.7.8/32.
+Restarts service and rolls back on failure.

 ## Installation

 Clone the repository and make the script executable: